jessjalbs/JessJalbs.github.io/MassachusettsEducationDashboard.md

 ### Our first order of business is to determine the 10 schools that are performing the worst based on graduating percentage.
 I created a horizontal bar chart with the school names for rows and the graduating % of each school for columns.
 Since there are schools within our data that are not high schools, we had some null values within our bar chart.
 I removed them by adding a filter for the graduating % by attirbute and keeping only non-null values for our chart.
-I also changed the field that the bar chart was ordered to descending order of graduating % since we wanted to see the schools based on the lowest graduating %, not alphabetically.
+I also changed the field that the bar chart was ordered to ascending order of graduating % since we wanted to see the schools based on the lowest graduating %, not alphabetically.

 <img src="images/Screenshot (59).png?raw=true"/>